linode/docs/docs/platform/longview/what-is-longview/index.md

 ### Disks

-The disks tab will include information on disk I/O, disk space usage, and inode usage over time.
+The disks tab includes information on disk I/O, disk space usage, and [inode](https://en.wikipedia.org/wiki/Inode) usage over time.
 To see a wider range of data than the default of 30 minutes, select the dropdown menu to the top right of the page and select a range of your choice.

 ![disks-overview](disks-overview.png)